 Bertholf Class National Security Cutters:

-In 2000 the twelve 378s were distributed ten to the Pacific and two to the Atlantic.
+ve 378s were distributed ten to the Pacific and two to the Atlantic.
 Homeports in 2000 were Charleston (2), Seattle (2), Alameda (4), and Honolulu (2).
 The program of record was for eight National Security Cutters, but ten have been funded and it appears there may be an eleventh.
 Homeports for the first eight include four in Alameda, CA, two in Charleston, SC, and two in Honolulu, HI.
 I don’t expect that there will be any other homeports assigned.
 It is likely that numbers nine and ten will go to Honolulu and Charleston, bringing them to three each.
-This will give LANTAREA more every long range assets both to support drug interdiction and capacity building in West Africa.
+This will give LANTAREA more very long range assets both to support drug interdiction and capacity building in West Africa.

 Number eleven will probably go to the Pacific.
 Alameda could probably accept it, but I suspect a growing recognition of responsibilities in the Western Pacific will mean, if procured, it will go to Honolulu, if not initially, at least by 2035. .